The road of technology is paved with good intentions.

 Going green is becoming a mainstream consideration for organizational facility solutions like hand drying options.
-If you are keen on saving the environment, that’s a point taken in favor of warm air and jet air hand dryers.
+If you are keen on saving the environment, that’s a point taken in favour of warm air and jet air hand dryers.

 A consultancy firm on environmental resources management claims that paper towels require 64% more electric power when compared against power requirements of warm air hand dryers.

-In addition to this, public schools in Kansas were selected as venue for a global dryer study.
+In addition to this, public schools in Kansas were selected as a venue for a global dryer study.
 Of the 102 hand dryers observed in the schools, the study found some astounding savings in a span of one year: approximately 700,000 water gallons, close to 600 trees, and 34 tons of solid waste.

 Actual Cleaning and Drying Power

 A University of Westminster study has proven that paper hand towels are more hygienic and effective in drying the hands.
 Given the propensity of automated hand dryers to proliferate bacteria, the paper towels’ individualized and disposable quality makes it immune from transmitting germs from one user to another.

 Aside from this, drying the hands took 30 seconds faster when using paper hand towels.
 Drying with paper hand towels takes 10 seconds and using a jet air dryer requires 40 seconds.